AnnChou/bootcamp/Week 05/Day 3/W5 - Day 3 Outline.md

 #### 14:30-15:00, Bio-break

 #### 15:00-16:00,
+##### Activity: Adding delete functionality
+File: edit.md

+#### 16:00-17:00
-##### Activity: Edit/update and delete
+##### Guided Activity: Adding delete functionality
-File: edit_and_delete.md
+File: delete.md

-#### 16:00-18:00,
+#### 17:00-18:00
-##### Activity: Free time to add more functionality to vet app
+##### Activity: Free time to add more functionality/finish activities/style the app
-Using the examples in the pets controller/views, add some more features to the app.
-For example, right now there is no way to edit/update the owner information.
-Also, there is no 'show' page for owners.
-Feel free to explore what you want to try!
+Keep working through today's activities or add some CSS to the app!
+There are instructions for adding CSS in the Day 1 'assets.md' file.
+Tomorrow we will add another model that will interact with our dishes model.